https://www.classy.org/give/406240/#!/donation/checkout

 Director of Transactions & General Counsel

 Emma Davidson provides her legal expertise and passion for conservation to strengthen The Land Trust for Tennessee’s mission.
-Emma oversees land transactions, serves as project management for our conservation team, facilitates the legal needs of the organization, and serves as our General Counsel.
+Emma oversees land transactions and project management for our conservation team, facilitates the legal needs of the organization, and serves as our General Counsel.

 Emma grew up in New York City and graduated from Duke University, where she majored in psychology and minored in biology.
 Emma spent six years exploring the beautiful mountains and landscapes of Colorado where she earned her law degree.
 Eventually, Emma and her husband were drawn to Nashville in 2014 by the exceptional food, waters, and southern hospitality Tennessee has to offer.
 Emma joined our team as a volunteer in 2015 but quickly realized she had found a perfect fit at The Land Trust and formally joined the team within a few months.

-Outside of work, Emma can be found walking the Warner Parks trails with her sons and dogs or enjoying a delicious meal at one of Nashville’s many renowned restaurants.
+Outside of work, Emma can be found exploring Nashville’s trails and parks with her family or enjoying a delicious meal at one of Nashville’s many renowned restaurants.

 I love the variety of challenges my job offers—everything from negotiating a contract term to brainstorming conservation strategies for a unique property —but it is the people I get to work with each day that make my work particularly special.